JustUtahCoders/comunidades-unidas-internal/api-docs/client-files.md

 });
 ```

+After you upload the file to S3, you need to tell the web server that you
+did so by calling `http POST /api/clients/:clientId/files`

 For each file that you want to download you would make a request to `/api/clients/:clientId/files/:fileId/signed-downloads` then
 you would make a request on the front end like so `window.location.href = downloadurl`